Copositivity, discriminants and nonseparable signed supports: Introduction

 \section{Introduction}

-The cone $\mathcal{P}_{n, 2\delta}$ of globally nonnegative $n$-variate homogeneous polynomials of degree $2\delta$ is a central object in real algebraic geometry.
-Providing algebraic descriptions of the cone and developing computationally tractable methods to determine nonnegativity are major tasks in the field.
-Deciding membership in $\mathcal{P}_{n,2\delta}$ is NP-hard \cite{Nesterov}; therefore, one often tests membership via a proper subcone using \emph{certificates} of nonnegativity—that is, decompositions into sums of manifestly nonnegative polynomials.
-The sums of squares cone $\Sigma_{n,2\delta}$ is the most extensively studied such subcone, as containment can be verified using semidefinite programming \cite{Lasserre_Global_optim,Parrilo}.
-In 1888, Hilbert showed that $\Sigma_{n,2\delta}=\mathcal{P}_{n,2\delta}$ if and only if $n=2$, or $\delta=1$ or $(n,2\delta)=(3,4)$ \cite{Hilbert_SOS}.
-This motivated Hilbert's 17th problem \cite{hilbert}, which became a major driving force in the development of real algebraic geometry during the twentieth century.
+The cone $\mathcal{P}_{n, 2\delta}$ of globally nonnegative $n$-variate homogeneous real polynomials of degree~$2\delta$ is a central object in real algebraic geometry with applications in several areas, notably in polynomial optimization \cite{Parrilo,Theobald}.
+Providing algebraic descriptions of this cone and developing computationally tractable methods to determine nonnegativity are major tasks in the field.
+As deciding membership in $\mathcal{P}_{n,2\delta}$ is NP-hard \cite{Nesterov}, one often tests membership via a proper subcone using \emph{certificates} of nonnegativity—that is, decompositions into sums of manifestly nonnegative polynomials.
+The cone $\Sigma_{n,2\delta}$ of polynomials that are sums of squares is the most extensively studied, as containment can be verified using semidefinite programming \cite{Lasserre_Global_optim,Parrilo}.
+In 1888, Hilbert showed that $\Sigma_{n,2\delta}=\mathcal{P}_{n,2\delta}$ if and only if $n=2$, or $\delta=1$, or $(3,2)$ \cite{Hilbert_SOS}.
+This motivated Hilbert's 17th problem \cite{hilbert}, which became a major driving force in the development of real algebraic geometry during the $20$th century.
+Other cones used to certify nonnegativity are the cone of polynomials that are Sums Of Nonnegative Circuits (SONC-cone) \cite{wolff_nonneg}, or that of the polynomials that are Sums of Arithmetic–Geometric Exponentials (SAGE) \cite{chandrasekaran_SAGE,framework_SAGE_SONC}.
+Independent works \cite{murray_Newtonpol,Wang_Nonneg} established an equivalence: a polynomial admits a SONC certificate if and only if it admits a SAGE certificate.

-Since Hilbert, extensive research has focused not only on global nonnegativity but also on nonnegativity on semialgebraic sets.
-Among these, the positive real orthant $\R^n_{>0}$ is arguably the most prominent.
-Following the terminology from \cite{motzkin_copositive,Moment_polyomial_optimization}, we will say that a nonnegative polynomial on $\R^n_{>0}$ is \emph{copositive}.
+Recently, extensive research has focused not only on global nonnegativity but also on nonnegativity on semialgebraic sets.
+Among these, the positive real orthant $\R^n_{>0}$ is arguably the most prominent, and arises as the natural context for the SONC- and SAGE-cones.
+When restricting to $\R^n_{>0}$, we can consider \emph{signomials}, where the exponents of the monomials are allowed to take real, and not only integer, values.
+Following the terminology in \cite{motzkin_copositive,Moment_polyomial_optimization}, we will say that a signomial is \emph{copositive} if it attains nonnegative values on $\R^n_{>0}$.
 The problem of deciding upon copositivity has attracted growing attention, driven by applications in graph theory, particle physics, and reaction network theory \cite{deKlerkPasechnik, copositive_feynman, Multistationarity2017}.